James Ransone

-James Finley Ransone III (born June 2, 1979) is an American actor.
-He is known for his roles as Ziggy Sobotka in the second season of the drama series The Wire, US Marine Corps Cpl.
-Josh Ray Person in the war drama miniseries Generation Kill (2008), the Deputy in the supernatural horror films Sinister (2012) and Sinister 2 (2015), Chester in Tangerine (2015), the adult Eddie Kaspbrak in It Chapter Two (2019), and Max in The Black Phone (2021).
+James Finley Ransone III (June 2, 1979 – December 19, 2025) was an American actor.
+Known for his roles in horror and drama, he played Ziggy Sobotka in the second season of the drama series The Wire, Cpl.
+Josh Ray Person in the war drama miniseries Generation Kill (2008), Deputy "So-and-So" in the supernatural horror films Sinister (2012) and Sinister 2 (2015), Chester in Tangerine (2015), adult Eddie Kaspbrak in It Chapter Two (2019), and Max in The Black Phone (2021).

 Early life and education

-Ransone was born and raised in Baltimore, Maryland, the son of Joyce (née Peterson) and James Finley Ransone II, a Vietnam War veteran.
-He was educated at the George Washington Carver Center for Arts and Technology in Towson, Maryland, and attended the School of Visual Arts in Manhattan for one year.
+James Finley Ransone III was born on June 2, 1979, in Baltimore, Maryland, the son of Joyce (née Peterson) and James Finley Ransone II, a Vietnam War veteran.
+He was educated at the George Washington Carver Center for Arts and Technology in Towson, Maryland, and attended the School of Visual Arts in Manhattan for one year, before dropping out.
+After working as a party photographer for Patrick McMullan, at age 19, for a brief period of time, he started working in art films.